w3c/permissions-ws-2022/report.md

 *   To what extent should websites be able to customize this element?
 For example, to style it similarly as the rest of the website
 *   To what extent should user agents control how this element is displayed?
 For example, to prevent misuse or spoofing.

 Further discussion concerned capabilities themselves: whether capabilities currently were too broad and difficult to specify use cases for.
 There is value in threat modeling.
 We also acknowledged that spoofing and fingerprinting were problems that will remain regardless of browser UI, and are very difficult to solve.
 However we can still try to make this harder for malicious actors, even if we are never able to solve it completely.

 We also discussed using the extensions pattern for extending web capabilities, however research has shown that people are already confused about what extensions can and cannot do, and tying extra permissions to this pattern may further muddy the waters.

-### Permissions UX Across Form Factors {#permissions-ux-across-form-factors}
+### Permissions UX Across Form Factors

 **Presenter**: Anssi Kostiainen, Intel